ihcsim/kubernetes-terraform-secured/README.md

 The Kubelets are also started with the `--anonymous-auth=false` option.
 They use the `--authentication-token-webhook` and `--authorization-mode-Webhook` options to enable authentication and authorization.
 For more information on Kubelet authentication and authorization, refer to this [documentation](https://kubernetes.io/docs/admin/kubelet-authentication-authorization/).

 Inter-pod communication is supported by an overlay network using [flannel](https://coreos.com/flannel/docs/latest/).
 The `k8s/network/flannel.yaml` manifest defines the relevant DaemonSet, ConfigMap and RBAC resources.
 These resources are deployed to the `kube-system` namespace.
+CoreDNS is used to provide in-cluster DNS resolution.
+The manifest can be found in `k8s/network/coredns/yaml`.

 ## Add-ons
 All add-ons are deployed using [Helm charts](https://helm.sh/).